nimbix/jardoc/docs/apps_tutorial.md

 This step is optional.

-If you do not own a registry, or do not own an account on a third party registry, you will need to obtain one.
+If you do not own a registry, or do not own an account on a third-party registry, you will need to obtain one.

 In this tutorial, we are going to get a free account from https://hub.docker.com/ .
-There are other free registry available on the market, this is only an example.
+There are others free registry available on the market, this is only an example.
 Note that by default, a free account on https://hub.docker.com/ allows unlimited public repositories, but only a single private repository.
 If you need to host multiple private images, you will need to consider another solution.

 Create an account on https://hub.docker.com/.